SmartgridReady/SGrSpecifications/doc/functionalProfile.md

 If no datapoint is mandatory in the functional profile, then at least one datapoint must be recommended and at least one of the recommended datapoints must be present in the product implementing this functional profile.

-Like the generic attributes for the functional profile also the datapoints can have local generic attributes.

 ### Sub Datapoints

 Datapoints that are connected to other datapoints can be modeled as sub datapoints.